 vegaøyan world heritage

-Flovær.
-Photo: Ina Andreassen
+Flovær Photo: Ina Andreassen

 E-paths in Floværet.
 Photo: Ina Andreassen

-E-lane in Floværet.
+eider house in Floværet.
 Photo: Ina Andreassen

-Inside an e-lane.
-Photo: Rita Johansen
+Inside a eider house Photo: Rita Johansen

 Flovær seen from the air.
 Flovær seen from the air.

-Eider house in Flovær.
-Photo: Ina Andreassen
+Egret house in Flovær Photo: Ina Andreassen

-Eider in Flovær.
-Photo: Anders Beer Wilse
+Egret in Flovær Photo: Anders Beer Wilse

 Eider on the sea in Floværet.
 Photo: Anders Beer Wilse